-Ithaca College offers a limited number of graduate assistantships to students in programs leading to a master’s degree in adolescence education, agriculture education, childhood education, exercise and sport sciences, health education, physical education, occupational therapy, music, speech-language pathology, and teaching students with speech and language disabilities.
+Ithaca College offers a limited number of graduate assistantships to students in programs leading to a master’s degree in adolescence education, agriculture education, childhood education, exercise and sport sciences, occupational therapy, music, speech-language pathology, and teaching students with speech and language disabilities.

 Applying for an Assistantship

 Typically, graduate assistantships are awarded for both the fall and spring semesters of each academic year.
-However, if funds are available, graduate assistantships may also be awarded during the spring semester and summer sessions.
+However, if funds are available, graduate assistantships may also be awarded during the summer sessions.
 Please consult your specific graduate program for all queries regarding the assistantship application, submission deadlines, and recommendations.